7 Safest Destinations in Africa for Solo Travelers

 Though often an overlooked destination, Gambia is ranked as one of the safest places in Africa to travel and rightfully so.
 The locals are very friendly and hospitable.
 The capital city of Banjul is known to be a safe place to wander around, even if you’re alone on your adventure.
 The country’s currency is relatively stable and its systems and infrastructure are highly functioning.
 Gambia’s best-kept secret is its beaches.
 If you make your way here, do visit Bijilo, a sandy piece of paradise that’s not littered with hotels or restaurants, enabling you to completely enjoy the local way of life and off the beaten path experience.

 Tanzania is known for having the warmest locals and also home to the tallest mountain in Africa, Mount Kilimanjaro.
 Local customs are based on warmth and care toward each other.
 Showing how much you care for your neighbor is something very valuable in Tanzania, a country where all kinds of African cultures merge together to create a lovely environment for traveling.
 Some great destinations to visit in Tanzania includes Manyara Lake, Serengeti, and Ngorongoro Crater.
 There are different kinds of safaris that you can do around here that is sure to satisfy the most adventurest among safari goers!

-From the bottom of my traveler spirit, I encourage you to indulge in local authentic experiences when traveling the world, especially Africa.
+From the bottom of my traveler spirit, I encourage you to indulge in local authentic experiences when traveling the world, especially in Africa.
 This is a place that can never leave anyone indifferent.
 Traveling like a local will give you the most out of your trip and will also allow you to make new friends along the way.
 This is what makes Africa so special.
 It is the place that you’ll always want to go back to.

 Want to start your African adventure?
 Begin your journey on a safari in Namibia!